-Children younger than 3 years old have not yet developed a capacity to think and act outside of their own needs.
+Children under the age of three have not yet developed a capacity to think and act outside of their own needs.
 Developmentally, this is not an ideal time to introduce new pets into your family.
-If you already have a family pet, adult supervision is critical to ensure the safety of both your child and your pet.
-As your child grows into toddlerhood, help him develop self-control and respect for boundaries by setting clear limits on how he may or may not handle the pet.
+If you already have a family pet, adult supervision is critical to ensuring the safety of both your child and your pet(s).
+As your child grows into toddlerhood, you can help him develop self-control and respect for boundaries by setting clear limits on how he may or may not handle the pet.

-Children 6 and older can gradually take on more responsibility with pet care.
-What was once "helping out" can become a part of your child's daily or weekly responsibilities.
-Conversations about feelings and the development of empathy for other living creatures continue to grow and evolve over time for this age group.
-Pets can become reliable companions to children as they approach and enter adolescence.
+Children over the age of six can gradually take on more responsibility with pet care.
+What was once “helping out” can become a part of your child’s daily or weekly responsibilities.
+Conversations about feelings and the development of empathy for other living creatures continue to grow and evolve over time in this age group.
+Depending on the type of pet you have, the relationship your child shares with it can take new shapes as he grows older; pets can become reliable companions to children as they approach and enter adolescence.

-A pet's life ultimately comes to an end, so welcoming one into your family means you will one day have to help your child through the experience of your pet's death.
-Helpful children's books about this difficult topic include Fred Rogers' When a Pet Dies and Judith Viorst's The Tenth Good Thing About Barney.
-As painful as a pet's death can be, the experience provides you with valuable opportunities to help your child identify and understand feelings that accompany loss and letting go.
+The life of a pet will ultimately come to an end, and therefore welcoming a pet into your family means that you will one day have to help your child through the experience of the death of a pet.
+There are helpful children’s books (such as Fred Rogers’ When a Pet Dies and Judith Viorst’s The Tenth Good Thing about Barney) on this difficult topic.
+As painful as the death of a pet can be, the experience can provide you with valuable opportunities to help your child identify and understand feelings that accompany loss and letting go.

-As you contemplate adding a pet to your family, consider your children's ages and developmental levels, and whether they are ready to handle the adjustments and responsibilities that come with owning a pet.
-When done at the right time and with the right amount of support from all family members, adopting a pet can provide valuable experiences and lessons about respect, responsibility, relationships, feelings and empathy.
+As you think about adding a pet to your family, consider your children’s ages and developmental levels and specifically whether they are ready to handle the adjustments and responsibilities that come with a family pet.
+When adopting a pet is done at the right time and with the right amount of support for all family members, it can provide valuable experiences and lessons about respect, responsibility, relationships, feelings, and empathy.